Carr Memorial Chapel: Design and construction

 IIT's administrators selected influential modernist architect Mies van der Rohe to design the chapel.

 Before the chapel, Mies had already designed other IIT buildings, whose designs often had to be modified to accommodate university budget cuts.
 The original proposal in 1949 consisted of two buildings: a chapel and a parish house.
-Mies' initial designs consisted of a 3,000 sqft chapel and a 2,300 sqftparish house.
+Mies' initial designs consisted of a 3,000 sqft chapel and a 2,300 sqft parish house.
 Interestingly, his perspective sketch has a "steel superstructure bracketed with opaque sidewalls."
 After university administrators decreased funding, the design excluded the parish house, although the steel frame was still in the plan.
 Once well into the construction phase, administrators still felt that the design would result in exorbitant costs.
 Mies reduced the chapel to a 2,220 sqft building with load-bearing bricks, instead of steel, that held steel beams to support a concrete roof.
 Recovered designs also reveal missing aspects such as companion pieces to the crucifix and white-oak pews.
 Despite the financial setbacks, Mies completed the chapel in 1952 without elaborate, ornate religious decorations.